ApekshaAgarwal/tdcx/tdcx-frontend/README.md

 ----------------------------------------------------------
-This TASK application is developed using these technology
+This TODO task application is developed using these technology
 #For developing Frontend Application
 Technology used
 React.js